persmed/cas-assignment/docs/assignment.ai.rst

 Code Explanation
 ----------------

 The package file ``hip_ct_unet_CAS_code.zip`` includes the code and data for hip joint CT segmentation based on the U-Net network.
 Your task is to train the deep learning model on UBELIX and report your running results. - this chapter is to explain the code.
-The tasks of this assignement you can find in the next chapter.
+The tasks of this assignment you can find in the next chapter.

 #.
 Image Dataset